stsiarzhanau/next-app-starter/README.md

-This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) default template, configured to use TypeScript, Tailwind CSS, `src` directory and App Router.
+This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app) from default template, configured to use TypeScript, Tailwind CSS, `src` directory and App Router.

 On top of the default Next.js setup, this starter project includes:

 - **[Custom ESLint configuration](https://github.com/stsiarzhanau/eslint-config-nextjs-typescript)** with extended TypeScript support and additional rules for Tailwind CSS, Vitest, React Testing Library and more.
 Next.js specific rules are also included;
 - **.editorconfig file**;
-- **Prettier configuration** with special formatting rules for Tailwi`nd CSS;
+- **Prettier configuration** with special formatting rules for Tailwind CSS;
 - **Pre-commit hook** to lint and format staged files on commit with husky and lint-staged;
 - **Environment for unit tests** with Vite and React Testing Library.